 63 Bank Street Waterbury, CT

-Apothecary Hall, located in downtown Waterbury, Connecticut, is an adaptive reuse of vacant office building.
-This building housed the Apothecary Hall Pharmacy for 70 years and acted as the center of Exchange Place and Downtown Waterbury.
+Apothecary Hall, located in downtown Waterbury, Connecticut, is an adaptive reuse of a vacant office building.
+This building housed the Apothecary Hall Pharmacy for 70 years and acted as the center of Exchange Place in Downtown Waterbury.

-63 Bank Street is a gut rehabilitation of an existing seven story building on an irregular site in historic downtown Waterbury, CT.
-The upper floors were converted to residential apartments, and the ground floor has a commercial space.
-The façade of the building was restored to its original appearance, including maintaining and restoring all decorative elements, such as molding, cornices, and faux balconies.
-The inside of the building has new interior partitions, energy efficient heating and electrical systems, and water efficient plumbing systems.
+63 Bank Street is a gut rehabilitation of an existing seven-story building in historic downtown Waterbury, CT.
+The upper floors are converted into residential apartments and the ground floor into a commercial space.
+The facade of the building was restored to its original appearance, including maintaining and repairing all decorative elements, such as molding, cornices, and faux balconies.
+The inside of the building has new interior partitions, energy-efficient heating and electrical systems, and water-efficient plumbing systems.

-The luxury rentals bring life back to a downtown currently undergoing its own revitalization, while maintaining the historical integrity of the community.
-The project has received funding from Connecticut Light and Power and Yankee Gas for included energy efficient measures.
+The luxury rentals bring life back to downtown Waterbury while maintaining the historical integrity of the community in their revitalization efforts.
+The project has received funding from Connecticut Light and Power and Yankee Gas for included energy-efficient measures.
 It is also currently listed on the National Registry of Historic Places.

 Client/Owner: 63rd Street CT LLC

 Description: Adaptive reuse of a historical building in downtown Waterbury, CT

 Year completed: 2013